Key Points

-What is PDCA?
+What Is PDCA?

 The Plan-Do-Check-Act (PDCA) method is a framework used to achieve continuous improvement in a particular organization or process.
-It’s also known by several other names, including the Deming wheel, Shewhart cycle and the control circle.
+It’s also known by several other names, including the Deming wheel, the Shewhart cycle, and the control circle.
 Even though the method was originally rooted in quality control, it has since been adapted and adopted across all aspects of business management.

 The best way to understand the PDCA method is to break down each part.
 “Plan” is a sensible first step in strategic development.
-It’s where objectives, restrictions and methods are finalized.
+It’s where objectives, restrictions, and methods are finalized.
 “Do” is just about doing those objectives usually on a small or temporary scale.
 “Check” is where all the data and results from “Do” are examined and appraised.

 The final step is either “Act” or “Adjust” depending on your preference, but the meaning is the same.
 This is where permanent change is enacted as the baseline for the next PDCA cycle.
 This is a recurring or iterative process that slowly sculpts an organization or process into a new shape.